cubeme/safety-sharp/Documentation/Semantics/k-Semantics/SAM/README.md

 # Examples

+Note: Not ported yet to example files after Dec 2014.
+Use a previous checkout from github.

 You can find examples in [\Examples\SAM](https://github.com/isse-augsburg/safety-sharp/tree/master/Examples/SAM).

 You can create a symbolic link for more convenience when trying out one of the semantics: